isimrpickle/isimrpickle/README.md

 - **Key skills**: Object-Oriented-prorgamming

 ### [Assembly](https://github.com/isimrpickle/Optimized_Matrix_Multiplication/tree/main)
-- In the context of Computer architecture I built 2 assembly projects, the first one was about reading some values form an array while also calculating some statistics about the array and the second one was about matrix multiplication.
+- In the context of Computer architecture I built 2 assembly projects, the first one was about reading some values form an array while also calculating some statistics about the array's values and the second one was about cache-friendly matrix multiplication.
 Both projects even though simple in code, were written to be fully optimized considering different CPU and cache architectures.

 ### [parallelization focused projects](https://github.com/isimrpickle/Parallel_Systems_Assignment1)

-- Implemented some standard parallelization problems in various APIs such as openMP, MPI and Pthreads showcasing the differences between those APIs and its use cases.
+- Implemented some standard parallelization problems in various APIs such as openMP, MPI and Pthreads showcasing the differences between those APIs as also its use cases.